AnyMindGroup/zio-pubsub/docs/index.md

 sbt 'examples/run'
 ```

-For all examples check out the `examples` folder.
+For more examples check out the `examples` folder or the file [PubsubCloudTest.scala](../zio-pubsub-test/shared/src/test/scala/com/anymindgroup/pubsub/PubsubCloudTest.scala) which contains usage of subscriber, publisher and the admin api running against an actaul Pub/Sub in the cloud for manual execution.